kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 policies.

-We deploy a new PolicyServer `for-namespaced-policies` with as restrictive permissions as possible: zero allowed host-capabilities.
+We deploy a new PolicyServer `for-namespaced-policies` with as restrictive permissions as possible: zero allowed host capabilities.
 Its permissions are optionally configurable via `kubewarden-defaults` Helm chart values.